ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 The user should now see the ``land-DA_workflow`` and ``jedi-bundle`` directories in the ``${BASEDIR}`` directory.

 Containers come with pre-built executables, so users may continue to the next section to configure the experiment.
-However, users who are interested in learning how to build the executables can skip to :numref:`Section %s <build-exe>` to learn how to build their own executables to use in their experiment.

 .. _ConfigureExptC: